WEEZOOKARP/mint-houseRobbery/README.md

-    Done - Some type of puzzle/minigame when entering Done - Police alert (Either failed skillcheck on alarm system or on movement speed) Item requierment to start (So it has a risk of some sort if you are not succsessfull) Code cleanup
+    Done - Some type of puzzle/minigame when entering Done - Police alert (Either failed skillcheck on alarm system or on movement speed) Done - Item requierment to start (So it has a risk of some sort if you are not succsessfull) Code cleanup